microsoft/pxt/docs/blog/github-packages.md

 ## Testing your package

-To test blocks in your package, create a new project (in the MakeCode editor of course, not on GitHub), and go to the **Extensions** dialog.
+To test blocks in your package, press the **New Project** button on the home screen and go to the **Extensions** dialog.
 It will list all your GitHub projects as available for addition.
 Select your package and see what the blocks look like.

 You can have one browser tab open with that test project, and another one with the package.
 When you switch between them, they reload automatically.

-You can test TypeScript APIs in the package itself.
-The `test.ts` file is not used when you add the package to a different project, but only when you run the package directly.
+For testing TypeScript APIs you don't need a separate project, and instead can use the `test.ts` file in the package itself.
+It is only used when you run the package directly, not when you add it to a project.
 You can put TypeScript test code in there.

 ## Non-packages